nerfstudio-project/nerfstudio/README.md

 ### Generate Point Cloud

 While NeRF models are not designed to generate point clouds, it is still possible.
-Navigate to the "EXPORT" tab the the 3D viewer and select "POINT CLOUD".
+Navigate to the "EXPORT" tab in the 3D viewer and select "POINT CLOUD".
 If the crop option is selected, everything in the yellow square will be exported into a point cloud.
 Modify the settings as desired then run the command at the bottom of the panel in your command line.

 Alternatively you can use the CLI without the viewer.
 Learn about the export options by running,